Allyl group: Reactions and applications

 It is the precursor to allyl alcohol and epichlorohydrin.

 Allylation

 Allylation is the attachment of an allyl group to a substrate, usually another organic compound.
 Classically, allylation involves the reaction of a carbanion with allyl chloride.
-Another well-developed process involves addition of allyltrimethylsilane to carbonyls, i.e. carbonyl allylation.
+Alternatives include carbonyl allylation with allylmetallic reagents, such as allyltrimethylsilane, or the iridium-catalyzed Krische allylation.

 Allylation can be effected also by conjugate addition: the addition of an allyl group to the beta-position of an enone.
 The Hosomi-Sakurai reaction is a common method for conjugate allylation.

+In other cases, compounds undergo retro-allylation, cleaving carbon-carbon bonds.

+Oxidation

+Allylic C-H bonds are susceptible to oxidation.
+One commercial application of allylic oxidation is the synthesis of nootkatone, the fragrance of grapefruit, from valencene, a more abundantly available sesquiterpenoid:

+In the synthesis of some fine chemicals, selenium dioxide is used to convert alkenes to allylic alcohols: